 You Can Do This!

 Do not allow fear to freeze you in place and prevent you from achieving your dreams.
-Embody the habits of an activationist and take consistent action until you achieve what you set out to achieve.
+Embody the habits of an activationist and start spending time on consistent action until you achieve what you set out to achieve.

-With each achievement, you will find your self-confidence getting stronger and stronger.
+With each achievement, you will find your self-confidence getting stronger as you begin to say “I can do this.”
 This then, will lead to more action, which will lead to more success…

 More Tips for Building the Right Attitude